A look at the design, market and legacy of Victorian pottery

 The Majolica of the George Skey Wilnecoate Works

 Born in 1819 into a Quaker family, George Skey was an affluent mine owner who operated coal mines at Wilnecoate, Tamworth.
-Upon discovering substantial deposits of clay on his property Skey entered the pottery business.
+Upon discovering substantial deposits of clay on his property Skey decided to enter the pottery business.

 The George Skey Wilncoate Works

-His pottery works, George Skey & Company Ltd., was founded in 1860 but didn't begin production until 1862 producing terra-cotta utilitarian wares used in construction as well as items such as stoves and decorative conservatory items.
+His pottery works, George Skey & Company Ltd., was founded in 1859 but didn't begin production until 1862 producing terra-cotta utilitarian wares used in construction as well as stoves, terra cotta sewage pipes, tiles, chimneys, bottles, crocks and glazed brick.
+He then began potting conservatory items.

 Female workers at the Skey Works